 This is how the world operates though.
 We do the best we can in the environment we are in.
 But since everyone around us will interpret our words and actions a little differently, we can never please everyone.

 It’s not possible.
-And the main reason for that is that we all have a different definition of perfection.
-So even if you had to please only one person, and you had only one job to do to please that person, it would still not be perfect because your perception of perfection is different than theirs.
+The main reason for that is that we all have a different definition of perfection.
+Even if you had to please only one person, and you had only one job to do to please that person, it would still not be perfect because your perception of perfection is different than theirs.

 When you were a toddler, you didn’t have much choice in what happened to you, so you had only the consequences to deal with then, and later on in life.
 But after you became old enough to make choices and choose different paths for your life, you became the creator of your outcome.